Bananarama: 1992–2001: Duo re-launch, Please Yourself, Ultra Violet and Exotica

 In 1992, Dallin and Woodward returned as a duo and had a UK Top 30 hit with "Movin' On" (UK No. 24), which was the first single from the 1993 album Please Yourself.
 Other singles from the album were "Last Thing on My Mind" (UK No. 71) and a cover of the 1976 Andrea True Connection song "More, More, More" (UK No. 24).
 In July 2018, Mark Elliot of Classic Pop ranked Please Yourself as the 14th best album ever produced by Stock Aitken Waterman.
 He presented the album as "a concept project [Waterman] billed "ABBA-Banana", and considered "Movin'On" and "Last Thing on My Mind" as "classics".

 Their next offering was 1995's Ultra Violet (entitled I Found Love in Japan) on a new label.
 The album and its three singles — "I Found Love", "Every Shade of Blue", and "Take Me to Your Heart" — were only released in some European countries, North America, Japan, and Australia, but not in Britain.
-In 1998, Dallin and Woodward asked Fahey to join them to record the track "Waterloo" (a cover of the classic ABBA song) for the Eurovision celebration A Song for Eurotrash on Channel 4.
+In 1998, Dallin and Woodward asked Fahey to join them to record the track "Waterloo" (a cover of the ABBA song) for the Eurovision celebration A Song for Eurotrash on Channel 4.
 In 1999, Dallin, Woodward, and Fahey were interviewed together for an episode of the BBC music documentary series Young Guns Go For It dedicated to the group.
 In 2001, Dallin and Woodward, who had been frequently working in France, had recorded the album Exotica with the French label M6.
 The album also included a cover of George Michael's "Careless Whisper", Latin- and R&B-influenced dance songs, and reinterpreted versions of their earlier hits.